r3wald/espurna-wiki/3rd-Party-Plugins.md

 * Terminal command `plugin1 0` will stop plugin execution and `plugin1 1` start
 * API command `/plugin1?apikey=xxxxx&value=0` stop, `/plugin1?apikey=xxxxx&value=1` start
 * Read `plugin1.ino` and `plugin1.h` inline documentation and write your ESPurna magic

+## TROUBLESHOOTING
+In any case of issues while running with plugins, first disable the plugin execution in runtime, next if this does not help, disable plugin include in image file. ##Please do not open issues on espurna core if you have plugin enabled.

 (folder structures may depend on your framework and development environment, if you get compile/link error regarding existence of these files, please refer to your specific build settings documentation)